chanulee/CinemaFlix/README.md

 _**The core importance of movie theatres is that it's the only place where the audience can't press the stop button.**_
 Bong Joon-ho, at the Golden Globe Symposium (interpreted by Sharon Choi)

-This Chrome extension takes away users' control to pause, play, and scroll through the timeline.
+This Chrome extension takes away users' control to pause, skip, and scroll through the timeline.
 Even though users can always 'escape' the cinema mode, it provides a friction to be in the movie.

 ### How to use